Matthew Baker

 Anvar Tukmanov

-- Wireless Research Manager, BT
+- Head of Wireless Research, BT

 Anvar has been with BT Labs at Adastral Park since 2013 where he is involved in air interface R&D focussing on systems aspects of LTE and NR covering both deployment and evolution timeframes.
 Until 2016 he contributed to LTE femtocell activities, and is currently leading active antenna systems research.
 Anvar represents BT at 3GPP RAN1 working group, where he has contributed to standardisation of 5G.
 Anvar holds a PhD in Electrical Engineering from Newcastle University and is a Senior Member of IEEE.